-Drew Marshall, the Raleigh Rockets’ bad-boy shortstop, is about to be cut from the team.
-In the midst of spring training, his baseball skills are slipping, and his recent scrapes with the law have put him in hot water.
+Drew Marshall, the Rockets’ bad-boy shortstop, is about to be cut from the team.
+In the middle of spring training, his baseball skills are slipping, and his recent scrapes with the law place him in hot water.

 Drew’s agent hires spin doctor Jessica Barnes to save the shortstop’s career.
-Although she knows nothing about baseball, she is determined to work day and night to save Drew.
-Then, maybe, she can prove she’s over the death of her risk-taking husband.
+Widowed Jessica knows nothing about baseball, but she’s determined to rescue her client.
+Along the way, she needs to prove she’s finally over the death of her risk-taking husband.

-The new-image campaign spirals out of control when a well-intentioned teammate announces Jessica is Drew’s secret fiancée.
-Now trapped in the same hotel room, the couple crafts a fake engagement to satisfy ravenous reporters, all the while doing their best to resist a mutual attraction that’s hotter than the Florida weather.
+Alas, a well-intentioned teammate tells ravenous paparazzi that Jessica is Drew’s secret fiancée.
+Now the couple is trapped in the same hotel room, sharing one bed, a fake engagement, and a mutual attraction that’s hotter than the Florida weather.

 It’s just like riding a bicycle, Jessica told herself, conveniently ignoring the number of times she’d skinned her knees falling off her old banana-seat Schwinn.
 This Monday Status Meeting wasn’t going to draw any actual blood.
 It probably wouldn’t even hurt.